apache/parquet-format/Encryption.md

 in a row group and reading the relevant information from the column meta data - but only if a reader has access (keys) to all columns.
-Therefore, two new fields are added to the `RowGroup` structure - `file_offset` and `total_compressed_size` - that are set upon file writing, and let e.g. Spark to query a file even if keys to certain columns are not available ('hidden columns').
+Therefore, two new fields are added to the `RowGroup` structure - `file_offset` and `total_compressed_size` - that are set upon file writing, and allow vectorized readers to query a file even if keys to certain columns are not available ('hidden columns').
 Naturally, the query itself should not try to access the hidden column data.